-Use 1 1/4″ wood screws to attach it to the wood corners.
+Use 1 1/4″ wood screws with washers to attach it to the wood corners.
 Now the vanity top is not going anywhere!

-It adds the warmth I was looking for in a otherwise white and gray bathroom.
+It adds the warmth I was looking for in an otherwise white and gray bathroom.
 And it really does feel like a spa!

 I was so eager to get the rest of the vanity finished, that I spent my Saturday night tiling the backsplash.

 We also need to buy sink #2 and get them installed (I am just waiting until the backsplash is finished so it’s not in the way).
 But I just wanted to give you a sneak peak of what our DIY spa like bathroom will look like with our new wood vanity top.

 And don’t forget to check out Waterlox for your own DIY wood vanity top.
 I promise you will not be disappointed.
 I’m practically giddy with how awesome it looks 🙂